 About

-My name is Yancey.
+My name is Yancey Strickler.
 I'm a writer and entrepreneur whose work supports artists and creative people.
 My projects span founding companies, starting labels, writing books and essays, and creating frameworks and tools that help people experience the world differently.

-My current focuses are Metalabel, a platform that helps creative people cooperate rather than compete, and Artist Corporations, a project to establish a new legal structure for creative work.
-Other current projects include the Dark Forest Collective, a label of a dozen-plus writers publishing books and ideas together, and two upcoming books exploring creativity.
+My current projects are Metalabel, a project that helps creative people cooperate rather than compete; Artist Corporations, a project to establish a new legal structure for creative work; the Dark Forest Collective, a label of a dozen-plus writers publishing books and ideas together; and New Creative Era, a podcast with Joshua Citarella about our creative practices.

-I'm a cofounder, Board Director, and former CEO of Kickstarter, which has helped creative people raise more than $8 billion (and counting) for their projects.
+I'm a cofounder and former CEO of Kickstarter, which has helped creative people raise more than $8 billion (and counting) for their projects.
 I cofounded The Creative Independent, a resource of emotional and practical guidance for artists.
 I started eMusic Selects, an early digital-only record label.

 My writing explores creativity, systems, and ways of being.